 The next weekend she decided to use the new van to run the kids to a soccer match and a birthday party.
 To her surprise, Marilyn discovered that Eddie had removed all of the seats except for the driver’s seat!
 His reason?
 Since it was his car and he needed lots of space to carry all of his stuff, why bother with passenger seats?
 Zero degrees of empathy.

 Rather than capitulating, detaching or compromising when you’re confronted with this type of Empathy Dysfunction, I suggest you prepare yourself to expect it.
 Somehow it is comforting to me that my life with Aspies is predictably chaotic.
 By surrendering to the reality that they will never get me – and that I cannot be prepared for every Aspie oddity – I can let things go when they become out of control.

 This is an important healing step.
 We can only do so much, and changing autistics is not one of our gifts or responsibilities.
 We can’t defend against the chaos either.
 Just about the time we have some well deserved rest, something always flares up, doesn’t it?

-If you’re a member of my Asperger Syndrome: Partners and Family of Adults with ASD Meetup, I invite you to sign up for the video conference entitled: CHAOS THEORY – Dr. Kathy’s Definition.
-It will be held on Tuesday, December 11th and Tuesday, December 18th.
-In this video conference, we’ll find out how to achieve this state of acceptance, so that we can move on to healing ourselves – not them – but the most important person in your life – YOU!
+If you’re a member of my Asperger Syndrome: Partners and Family of Adults with ASD Meetup, I invite you to sign up for our video conferences.
+We talk about how to achieve this state of acceptance, so that we can move on to healing ourselves – not them – but the most important person in your life – YOU!

-If you prefer 1:1 counseling and live near Portland, OR/Vancouver, WA please contact my Jantzen Beach office and schedule an appointment.
-I also offer online therapy if that works best for your busy schedule.
+If you prefer 1:1 counseling, I also offer online therapy if that works best for your busy schedule.